taguinara/taguinara/README.md

 Hi, nice to meet you!✨

 - 🎓 My name is Tainara, I'm librarian.
-Graduate in Librianship, at the University of Brasilia - UnB.
+Graduate in Librarianship, at the University of Brasilia - UnB.

 - 📚 I am finishing my Postgraduate education in Information Technology Management.